 The IP water resistance rating is a certification given by the International Electrotechnical Commission to describe a device’s durability.
 The IP code boasts two digits at the end, for instance, IP68

-- First digit – usually from 0 to 6, device’s protection against solid objects.
+- The first digit – usually from 0 to 6, is the device’s protection against solid objects such as sand and dust.

-- Second digit – usually from 0 to 9, device’s protection against solid liquids.
+- The second digit – usually from 0 to 9, is the device’s protection against liquids.

 Now, to decode a device’s water resistance, you’ll have to check its IP rating and read the brand’s fine line.
 So, here we go.